PerseusDL/canonical-greekLit/README.md

 Canonical - Greek Literature
 =========

-This will be the base repo for all text and annotation data published in the PDL
+This will be the base repo for all text and annotation data published in the PDL.

+**Please [read the Wiki](https://github.com/PerseusDL/canonical-greekLit/wiki) for information on contacting us and submitting corrections, etc.**

 Tufts University holds the overall copyright to the Perseus Digital Library; the materials therein (including all texts, translations, images, descriptions, drawings, etc.) are provided for the